QUICK-GCP-LAB/2-Minutes-Labs-Solutions/Build and Deploy Machine Learning Solutions with Vertex AI Challenge Lab/Build and Deploy Machine Learning Solutions with Vertex AI Challenge Lab.md

 1. Navigate to `Vertex AI` > `Workbench` > `Instances`.

-2. Click on the "`Create New`" button.
+2. Click on the `Create New` button.

 3. Fill out the form with the following options: